Spin injection of exciton-polaritons with halide perovskites at room temperature: Conclusions

 \section{Conclusions}

-This study demonstrates RT non-resonant spin injection of exciton–polaritons in a Tamm-plasmon microcavity embedding a 2D layered (PEA)$_2$PbI$_4$ perovskite, guiding future steps towards RT spin-optoelectronic devices based on perovskites.
-Polarization-resolved PL shows that the circular polarization of the emission partially follows the injected polarization of the laser pump, resulting in a measurable degree of circular polarization across different exciton-cavity detunings.
-We show that this effect is absent in the bare exciton, confirming that strong coupling translates to a polariton lifetime short enough to enable a measurable spin memory effect before full depolarization occurs.
-These results establish halide perovskites as a viable platform for RT spin-based polariton devices, controlled under non-resonant excitation conditions.
-Future experiments may consider other perovskites with larger spin relaxation times and exploit more complex cavity architectures (such as engineered single metasurfaces\cite{wang_electrically_2025} and bilayer metasurface Fabry-P\'erot cavities\cite{alagappan_fabry-perot_2024}) to further control the encoding of information in the spin degree of freedom in RT polariton devices.
+This study demonstrates RT spin injection of exciton--polaritons in a Tamm-plasmon microcavity embedding a 2D layered (PEA)$_2$PbI$_4$ perovskite.
+Under circularly polarized quasi-resonant excitation, polarization-resolved PL measurements show that the circular polarization of the LPB emission partially follows the helicity of the excitation laser, yielding a measurable degree of circular polarization across different exciton--cavity detunings.
+The effect becomes weaker for more positive detunings, where the LPB acquires a larger excitonic character, revealing stronger depolarization during the relaxation process towards the polariton states.

+Importantly, this spin-polarized emission is absent in the bare exciton, suggesting that the polaritonic decay channel enables partial spin retention before complete RT spin depolarization takes place.
+The comparison between the bare exciton and the strongly coupled system therefore supports the interpretation that the ultrafast polariton lifetime contributes to the conversion of a fraction of the injected spin polarization into circularly polarized LPB emission.

+These results establish halide perovskite Tamm-plasmon microcavities as a promising platform for RT spin-based polariton devices controlled under quasi-resonant excitation.
+Future experiments could explore perovskite compositions with longer spin relaxation times, as well as more advanced photonic architectures, including engineered metasurfaces\cite{wang_electrically_2025} and bilayer metasurface Fabry--Pérot cavities\cite{alagappan_fabry-perot_2024}, to enhance spin retention and further control information encoding in the polariton spin degree of freedom.